-What is the electrical engineering professional IFFF organization you can join as a student.
+What is the engineering professional organization in your discipline that you can join as a student?
+IEEE --- ------ http://standards.ieee.org/

 Over 1100 active standards

 A leading consensus building organization that nurtures, develops & advances global technologies.
 Our work drives the functionality, capabilities and interoperability of a wide range of products and services that transform the way people live, work and communicate.